 The films are accompanied by a discussion guide with questions, reflections, and prayers—ideal for use in small groups.
 The guide also offers tips for facilitation, best practices for online meetings, and links to further resources on mental health and COVID-19.

-- Rev. Dr. John Swinton, University of Aberdeen
+- Rev. John Swinton, PhD, University of Aberdeen

-- Dr. Ruth Lawson-McConnell, Director of Trinity Initiatives Counselling and Consulting
+- Ruth Lawson-McConnell, PhD, Director of Trinity Initiatives Counselling and Consulting

 - Prof. Lawrence Cheung, Spiritual Health Practitioner